nmharmon8/StockMarketGAN/README.md

 Ctrl+c
 ```

 When the BiGAN is finished training the Random Forest model can be trained using the BiGAN features.
-The Random Forest model will load the most recently trained BiGAN from the model's directory.
+The Random Forest model will load the most recently trained BiGAN from the models/ directory.

 ```bash
 python train_rf_bigan_shared_weights.py